Always display infographic in interactive mode

 Featured Opponents

-What is Miguel Cotto's record?
+What is Miguel Cotto's boxing record?

 In a professional boxing career spanning 16 years and nine months, Miguel Cotto fought 47 times with 41 wins and 6 losses.